JochenFromm/QuoteInspector/README.md

 See live on [GitHub Pages](https://jochenfromm.github.io/QuoteInspector/) or on [Stackblitz](https://stackblitz.com/github/JochenFromm/QuoteInspector).

-This project uses currently Angular 7.1 and was generated with [Angular CLI](https://github.com/angular/angular-cli).
+This project uses currently Angular 10.2.1 and was originally generated with [Angular CLI](https://github.com/angular/angular-cli).

 The Quotes itself can be found in the assets directory [here](https://github.com/JochenFromm/QuoteInspector/blob/master/src/assets/quotes.txt)